michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0017.md

 - v: have a tolerance for a poison or strong drug or pathogen or environmental condition
 - v: recognize and respect (rights and beliefs of others)
 ### Family
-tolerate: tolerable, tolerance, tolerated, tolerates, tolerating, toleration+;intolerable: intolerablest;tolerable: intolerable, intolerably, tolerablest, tolerably;tolerance: overtolerance, tolerances;toleration: tolerations
+- tolerate: tolerable, tolerance, tolerated, tolerates, tolerating, toleration+
+- intolerable: intolerablest
+- tolerable: intolerable, intolerably, tolerablest, tolerably
+- tolerance: overtolerance, tolerances
+- toleration: tolerations
 ### Examples
 - Loud, inappropriate and unruly behavior is not tolerated in our luxury resorts.”
 - “It shouldn’t be tolerated.
 Officers are supposed to be guardians not warriors.
 I don’t think what they expressed reflects the values of the department.”